 In the same way that Google, Amazon, Disney, Netflix, Instagram and other leading retailers tailor your shopping or viewing experience to your preferences, restaurants are now able to personalize the dining experience.
 And leading brands are already reaping the benefits in terms of profitability.

-The power of a restaurant CDP, and the build vs. buy debate
+The Benefits of a CDP, and the Build vs. Buy Debate

 Until now, restaurants had no way to create individual guest profiles by connecting data from restaurant-centric systems like POS, payment processors, ordering, table management, WiFi, loyalty, SMS, and beyond.
 Nor did they have any way to push that data to restaurant-specific destinations like the host stand, menu engineering tools, data warehouse, paid media platforms, and more.